miguelthemigs/War/README.md

 # War Game in Java

-This project implements a War Game using the Model-View-Controller (MVC) architecture in Java.
+This group project implements a War Game using the Model-View-Controller (MVC) architecture in Java.
 The game features a graphical interface built with Java2D and Java Swing, allowing players to interact with the game visually.
 Additionally, it includes a suite of JUnit tests to ensure code reliability.

 ## Features